 A healthy lifestyle and the use of preventive services, makes many chronic diseases preventable.
 According to the CDC, chronic diseases are the most prevalent, costly and preventable health problems.
 Chronic diseases are the leading causes of death and disability, responsible for 7 out of 10 deaths each year.
 Clinical preventive services, including cancer screenings and immunizations for flu and pneumonia, can prevent disease or find disease early, when treatment is more effective.
 CDC states greater use of these services could prevent thousands of deaths among older Americans each year.
 However, only about one-third of adults aged 50 to 64 and less than half of those aged 65 or older are up to date on a selected set of recommended screenings and immunizations.

 Effective health promotion addresses individual behavior as well as community support systems and environmental conditions that will support healthy choices for adults.
-The CDC, AARP and the American Medical Association (AMA) have joined together to highlight key issues, strategies and resources for promoting broader use of preventive services for adults 50-64 in the report, Promoting Preventive Services for Adults 50–64: Community and Clinical Partnerships.
+The CDC, AARP and the American Medical Association (AMA) have joined together to highlight key issues, strategies and resources for promoting broader use of preventive services for adults 50-64 in the report, Promoting Preventive Services for Adults 50–64: Community and Clinical Partnerships (PDF).
 At the core of this Report are 14 key indicators for monitoring the use of clinical preventive services among adults aged 50 to 64: four disease screenings (breast, cervical, colorectal and cholesterol), two immunizations (Influenza and pneumococcal vaccinations), and six risk factors (physical inactivity, smoking, binge drinking, obesity, high blood pressure and moderate depressive symptoms) that combine several select clinical preventive services.

 The state’s goal is to put healthy options within reach for all Tennesseans, and offering Chronic Disease and Diabetes self-management workshops is one way to ensure that people with chronic diseases have the support they need to access those options and live well.
 The Tennessee Department of Health offers two evidenced-based programs: Living Well with Chronic Disease Self-Management Program (CDSMP) and Diabetes Self-Management Program (DSMP).
 The Living Well with CDSMP is a two and a half hour workshop given, once a week, for six weeks, in community settings such as senior centers, churches, libraries and local health departments.
 People with different chronic health problems attend together.